The Bangkok MRT (Metropolitan Rapid Transit) is a convenient underground train system to travel around Bangkok with ease.

 Bangkok MRT offers an affordable and cost-effective means of transportation compared to other options like taxis or private cars.

-The fares are calculated based on distance traveled, ensuring that passengers pay only for the distance covered.
+The fares are calculated based on distance travelled, ensuring that passengers pay only for the distance covered.

 Additionally, the MRT accepts various payment methods, including contactless smart cards and mobile payment apps, making it convenient for both locals and tourists to use.

-By choosing Bangkok MRT, travelers can save money while enjoying a reliable and efficient mode of transportation.
+By choosing the Bangkok MRT, travellers can save money while enjoying a reliable and efficient mode of transportation.

 Before diving into the details, let's take a look at the MRT map of Bangkok.